 The Registered Apprenticeship system is preparing to celebrate the 75th Anniversary of the signing of the National Apprenticeship Act which established a national system to oversee the training and safety of America’s apprentices.
 The signing of the CDC’s Public Health Informatics Fellowship program as a Registered Apprenticeship sponsor is an illustration of the innovation and collaboration we are working to highlight during this summer’s celebration.
 This effort is an example of the efforts underway throughout the Registered Apprenticeship system to meet our nation’s 21st century workforce development challenges, and provide sustainable career opportunities for all US workers.

-Editor’s note: The author, John V. Ladd is an Administrator in the Office of Apprenticeship, U.S. Department of Labor.
+Editor’s note: The author, John V. Ladd is an administrator of the Office of Apprenticeship within the Labor Department’s Employment and Training Administration.